 Its boundaries and Sphere of Influence are not coterminous.
-The District's Sphere includes approximately 40 acres of land most of which is adjacent to the east of the District.
-A small portion of land located with the District's Sphere is discontiguous, located further to the east.
+The District's Sphere includes approximately 17 acres of land which is adjacent to the south of the District.

 Proposed Sphere Changes

 The District proposes no changes in its Sphere of Influence or boundaries.